Copyright © 2001-25 Prem Kamble

 Write to Me | Comments | Related Articles | Top

 The conscious mind is not even aware of these rules, yet our subconscious brain uses them to dictate our actions.
-While sometimes (but rarely), the title of the rule may surface in our conscious mind, the second part of the rule or the detailed part is rarely noticed by the conscious mind.
+While sometimes (but rarely), the title of the rule may surface in our conscious mind, the second part of the rule or the Rule Justification is rarely noticed by the conscious mind.
 Most often, the entire rule book remains outside the awareness of the conscious mind.

 The big question then is, how do we make our conscious mind aware of our rule book?
-Unfortunately, it is extremely difficult to bring our subconscious rules to the conscious mind, and there are no easy methods.
+Unfortunately, there are no easy methods.
 Most of us go through life without ever being aware of the existence of our rule book, let alone its contents.
+However, we will examine one method to break free from the Subconscious Rule Book in a forthcoming section.

 Mental Reflex Action™